patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/accessibility-development.md

 ## Screen reader considerations

-Just as front-end developers use their browser to see how their changes look, you should use a screen reader to see how your accessibility looks (we use Voice Over).
-You can use any screen reader that is available in your operating system.
+Just as front-end developers use their browser to see how their changes look, you should use a screen reader to see how your accessibility looks.
+You can use a screen reader that is available in your operating system, like VoiceOver for Mac, or you could download an open-source screen reader like [NVDA](https://www.nvaccess.org/download/) if you have a PC.

 To test PatternFly, we target the following screen readers:

+- JAWS with Chrome, Windows ([JAWS keyboard shortcuts](//dequeuniversity.com/screenreaders/jaws-keyboard-shortcuts))
+- Voiceover with Safari, Mac ([Voiceover keyboard shortcuts](//dequeuniversity.com/screenreaders/voiceover-keyboard-shortcuts))
+- NVDA with Firefox, Windows ([NVDA keyboard shortcuts](//dequeuniversity.com/screenreaders/nvda-keyboard-shortcuts))

 Generally, screen readers access the Document Object Model (DOM) and use browser Application Programming Interfaces (APIs) to get the information they need.
 In this way, a screen reader knows what to say when a set of list items begins and ends, and can typically announce how many items are in the list in advance.
 A screen reader can also traverse a page using heading navigation to speak the heading level.